ednahayes/Assessment-Test-Prep/Ruby.md

 array_of_numbers.select { |n| n == 1 || 2 || 3 * 3 }  => [1, 2, 3]
 ```

-## What are the common controller actions?
+## What are the common controller actions? (new, create, edit, show, index)
 Create

 Read